Screenwriting Tips: 7 Things to Remember while Creating a Negative Character

 As you walk on the road and see a man litter in front of you as he goes away without any guilt, does that make him a villain?

-When a man walking by completely ignores a beggar begging by the curb, does the penny-pinching behavior of his make the man a villain?
+When a man walking by completely ignores a beggar begging by the curb, does his penny-pinching behavior of make the man a villain?

 No, they are just human!